Visiting the Caracol Mayan Ruins in Belize

 A Reservoir

-To supply the city with a reliable water supply there were a number of reservoirs dug by the Mayans.
+The Mayans dug several reservoirs to supply the city with reliable water.
 Both the A Group and the B Group have one such reservoir.
-These were still watertight at least until the archeological work of opening the site in the 2000s.
+These were still watertight, at least until the archeological work of opening the site in the 2000s.
 At that point, the archeologists dug through the bottom of some of the reservoirs to study their construction.

 South Acropolis

-The South Acropolis is a more modest structure than the main plaza but a royal tomb was also discovered in this area by archeologists in 1992.
+The South Acropolis is a more modest structure than the main plaza, but archeologists discovered a royal tomb in this area in 1992.
 This part of the city dates to the Early Classic period.

 Conclusion

-If you have ever pictured yourself as an archaeologist or explorer-like Indian Jones or ever wanted to feel like you were in the jungle by yourself in an ancient Mayan site, then you should visit Caracol.
-This is a site that will get much more tourism in the years to come, but don’t wait for a smooth road and tour buses.
+If you have ever pictured yourself as an archaeologist or explorer like Indian Jones or ever wanted to feel like you were in the jungle by yourself at an ancient Mayan site, then you should visit Caracol.
+This site will attract much more tourism in the years to come, but don’t wait for a smooth road and tour buses.

 Take a guided tour with a wonderful guide.
 Get to Caracol now!